 FingerprintDive into the research topics of 'Kinetoplastid Phylogenomics Reveals the Evolutionary Innovations Associated with the Origins of Parasitism'.
 Together they form a unique fingerprint.

 - School of Applied Sciences - Dean - School of Applied Sciences

-- Department of Biological and Geographical Sciences
+- Department of Physical and Life Sciences

 - Evolutionary Genomics Research Centre - Member

 - Cellular and Molecular Models of Disease Centre - Associate Membership

 - Centre for Biomimetic Societal Futures